opengeekv2/corporate-hotel-booking-kata/README.md

 Explore the ways kotlin provides to have an application that can be compiled and testes in different parts and also work as a whole.
 Also keep going with the kata to find the problems we may have to overcome by working that way.

+This iniciative is valuable to Scentmate so the team can get experience in working in a modular setting.

+A modular setting will improve our productivity by reducing testing time (as only changed modules might get tested) and also paves the way to the extraction of the model as a service.

 To explore it, we're doing a kata known for having different domains that have to cooperate to solve the kata known as the Hotels Booking kata.